Joe Pasquale: Early life

 Joseph Ellis Pasquale was born as the third of four children to Joe and Ethel.
 He is of Italian descent through his grandfather, who came to the United Kingdom soon after World War II.
-In a 2006 interview, Pasquale revealed "He couldn't speak English, so he filled out the immigration form wrong.
+In a 2006 interview, Pasquale revealed: "He couldn't speak English, so he filled out the immigration form wrong.
 His Christian name was 'Pasquale', but he wrote it where his surname should have been.
 His actual surname was Trascini".

 Pasquale attended Torrells Comprehensive School for his secondary education.
 At the age of 13, he got run over and broke his leg.
 Due to this, he skipped a year of schooling and could not do his exams.

-Pasquale eventually left school aged 15 and took a series of dead-end jobs, including working at his father's margarine factory in Purfleet, a tea boy and errand boy in the civil service, porter at Smithfield meat market in London, working at the Ford Dagenham automotive plant, manning a garage forecourt, building site labourer, and a swimming pool attendant –despite not being able to swim.
+Pasquale eventually left school aged 15 and took a series of dead-end jobs, including working at his father's margarine factory in Purfleet, a tea boy and errand boy in the civil service, porter at Smithfield meat market in London, working at the Ford Dagenham automotive plant, manning a garage forecourt, building site labourer, and a swimming pool attendant – despite not being able to swim.

-He then got a job at as a Greencoat at a Warner Holiday Camp in Lowestoft, where he became a bingo caller and refereed wrestling matches.
+He then got a job as a Greencoat at a Warner Holiday Camp in Lowestoft, where he became a bingo caller and refereed wrestling matches.

 He later became Entertainments Manager at another Warner Holiday Camp, in Torquay.

 Career

 Television

 Pasquale rose to fame in 1987, when he appeared on New Faces.
 He auditioned as a bet with a friend, and every time he answered one of the director's questions, the judging panel laughed even more.
-A week later, his secretary at the holiday camp told him he will be competing.
-During the course of the series, Pasquale smashed a guitar, did magic tricks, and met Ken Dodd who gave him a couple of jokes to perform, and he won the round immediately after the advice.
+A week later, his secretary at the holiday camp told him he would be competing.
+During the course of the series, Pasquale smashed a guitar, did magic tricks, and met Ken Dodd, who gave him a couple of jokes to perform, and he won the round immediately after the advice.
 He eventually finished runner-up.

 On 28 December 1996 he starred in his own show The Joe Pasquale Show.

 From 2007–2008, Pasquale voiced Nine the Cat in CBBC's adaptation of Frankenstein's Cat.

 In March 2020, he guest starred in an episode of the BBC daytime soap opera Doctors as himself, in an episode titled "The Joe Pasquale Problem".

 On 6 December 2004, he won the fourth series of the UK television show I'm a Celebrity...
 Get Me Out of Here!.

 In January 2013, Pasquale became one of twelve celebrities participating in the eighth series of Dancing on Ice, with skating partner Vicky Ogden.
 They were eliminated on 10 February, claiming sixth place.

-In 2025 he appeared as "The Maverick", a guest chaser on the ITV game show Beat the Chasers.
+In 2025, he appeared as "The Maverick", a guest chaser on the ITV game show Beat the Chasers.
 He was masked and used a voice changer before revealing his identity at the end of the show.
+Pasquale also briefly appeared in the Taskmaster season 20 episode 'A 1970s camping kettle.', for which he recorded a bit for contestant Reece Shearsmith.